What is a moisture analyser?

-As the manual laboratory method is relatively slow, automated moisture analysers (or analyzers in the USA) have been developed that can reduce the time necessary for a test from a couple hours to just a few minutes.
+The manual laboratory method is relatively slow, so automated moisture analysers have been developed that can reduce the time necessary for a test from a couple hours to just a few minutes.
 These analysers incorporate an electronic balance with a sample tray and surrounding heating element.
 Under microprocessor control the sample can be heated rapidly and a result computed prior to the completion of the process, based on the moisture loss rate, known as a drying curve.